chris-townsend/PP4-Kitchen_Tales/README.md

 #### Colour Scheme

-A light color scheme was chosen to provide good contrast with text and create a clean and visually pleasing look throughout the site.
-Careful consideration was given during the design process to establish a strong contrast between background colors and text, and to ensure that the site meets accessibility requirements.
+A light colour scheme was chosen to provide good contrast with the text and create a clean and visually pleasing look throughout the site.
+Careful consideration was given during the design process to establish a strong contrast between background colours and text, and to ensure that the site meets accessibility requirements.

 ![Colour Palette](docs/features/colour-scheme/coolers-colour-scheme.webp)
 *Colour palette from* [*Coolors*](https://coolors.co/)